Tobias-DG3YEV/RA-Sentinel/RASBB/Hardware/Rev.A/HardwareTestResults.md

 **These are the test results of the functional blocks of Rev. A that have been found by the board bring-up**

-* The Configuration Flash Memories of the two have been tested and programmed sucesfully.
+* The configuration flash memories of both FPGASs have been tested.
+Flash 1 worked successfully, while an error was found in Flash 2 and will be corrected in Rev B.

 * The two FPGAs are accessible via JTAG.
 They have been programmed with a test software.